Mitchell Roberts: Carlisle United loan

 Having made no further appearances for Birmingham, Roberts signed on loan for League Two club Carlisle United on 31 January 2022.
 He made his debut on 12 February, starting in a back three in a 2–2 draw away to Colchester United described by the News and Star as a "grim struggle".
 He finished the season with six appearances.

 Oldham Athletic loan

 Roberts signed for National League club Oldham Athletic on 25 August 2022, on loan until 1 January 2023.
 He made his debut the next day in the starting eleven for the match at home to Aldershot, which Oldham won with a stoppage-time goal.
 Manager John Sheridan described him as "excellent, very elegant, technically very good, comfortable on the ball."
 He was a regular in the starting eleven until a knee injury sustained in an FA Cup tie against Chester in mid-October kept him out for the rest of the loan spell.

 Solihull Moors loan

 Roberts joined another National League club, Solihull Moors, on 30 January 2023 on loan until the end of the season.
+He scored away to Altrincham in February, catching the goalkeeper off his line from 40 yards, but the hosts won the match 4–1.
+Roberts started all five of Moors' unbeaten matches in March, but made only four other appearances for the club.

+Roberts was one of 13 professionals released by Birmingham at the end of the 2022–23 season.

+Non-league

+Roberts joined National League club Oxford City in October 2023.
+He had made 20 appearances in all competitions by the end of the season.

+In July 2024, Roberts joined Boston United, newly promoted to the National League.
+He was released at the end of the season after eight appearances in all competitions.

+On 10 June 2025, Roberts joined National League North club Hereford.
+On 17 October, he joined Southern League Premier Division South club Gloucester City on a one-month loan.